 Explain concurrency in development using language features such as semaphores and mutexes.

-Appraise the most suitable languages, techniques, paradigms, algorithms, and features for completing practical tasks.
+Appraise suitable languages, techniques, paradigms, algorithms, and features for practical programming tasks.

 Full syllabus is available upon request.